dentist using dental tool to check tooth sensitivity after filling

 Small pits or holes in your tooth are a definite cavity symptom at a much deeper level.
 You should contact your dentist at the earliest in this case.

-6. One Side Sensitivity in Mouth
+6. One-Sided Sensitivity in the Mouth

 If you feel pain and sensitivity while chewing on one side of your mouth, that side is probably affected by cavities.